-In addition to many overall wellbeing benefits, positive medical applications of microdosing have also been reported.
+In addition to many wellbeing benefits of microdosing, effective medical applications have also been reported.
 Depression, ADHD, and cluster headaches are perhaps the most significant of them.
-Dr. James Fadiman’s research, the most positively satisfying results were reported in the following complaints/disorders:
+In Dr. James Fadiman’s research, positive results were reported in the following complaints/disorders:

 - ADHD and ADD

 - Traumatic Brain Injury (TBI)

 Microdosing and depression

 Several participants in Dr. James Fadiman’s study reported that microdosing relieved their depression.
 Depression is a mood disorder that can be described as feeling persistently sad with a loss of life’s joy.
 Additionally, a study from Toby Lea, Ph.D., showed that many people successfully use microdosing to battle their depression.

 One person who had Parkinson’s disease described that after a month of microdosing LSD his Parkinson’s symptoms didn’t improve, but his underlying depression did.
 Fadiman emphasizes that the data his subject provided is based on one month of microdosing.
 It has not been shown whether microdosing can relieve depression long term; thus, it needs further investigation.